You are viewing "V1" as it goes live on May 04, 2026.

 where the Technician

-economy™ launches
+economy™ ACtivates

 Key dates in the public launch, coordination, and regional activation of the Technician Economy™ framework, connecting industry, colleges, and partners at scale.